pascallaliberte/sharpen.page/_posts/2021-01-22-product-too-good-to-be-true.md

 [![AppBuildy has a demo video that's pretty slick](/assets/images/posts/2021-01-22-product-too-good-to-be-true-08.jpg)][forloop]
 {: .img-zoom }

 But here's the problem.
 You know it doesn't do _everything_.
-But you don't know **if it'll help you make the app you envisioned.** Will it handle your edge cases and your special considerations.
+And you don't know **if it'll help you make the app you envisioned.** Will it handle your edge cases and your special considerations.
 Surely not.

 > It's probably too good to be true.
 Skip.